Please click on each section of the

 Photocopies of your exam certificates and transcripts

 Statement of Purpose/ personal statement - this is your opportunity to tell the University more about your previous qualification/experience, why you wish to study the course and in the UK.
 When writing your SOP, explain reasons for wanting to study the subject, how your skills/experience/knowledge meet the entry criteria, how the course will help your career or long-term personal development plans and what else you have done outside of the classroom setting (e.g. voluntary work/work experience/ hobbies or special interests).
+A Statement of Purpose is not required for the International Foundation Course

-English language certificate - if applicable
+English language certificate or NARIC Statement of Comparability - if applicable.
+Please see the

 Evidence of sponsorship – if applicable